arizona-relativity/sim_management/README.md

 # Simulation Management Scripts

-These are 5 scripts I use to manage my simulations over time.

 ## tar_outputs.sh
 Will tar output folders of a specified simulation for specified (sequential) outputs. e.g. ```./tar_outputs.sh -d SIMULATION_NAME -s 0 -e 10```